nushon/-API-Ticket-Booth/ReadMe.md

 }
 ```

-- /admin ----- Create new event and store it in the events table in the Database.
+- /admin ----- Intend to use KeyCloak for authentication and store the register admin in the admin table.
-Intend to use KeyCloak for authentication.

 - /tickets ----- Make a call to the Ponitor's API to make the mobile money transaction to purchase a ticket and store the data in the tickets table in the Database.
 Format to use: